falcondpr/mcu/README.md

 ## TODO's

-- [ ] Rename it because it's not limited to React
+- [x] Rename it because it's not limited to React
+- [ ] Be able to select start and end

 ## License